Thomas Pitfield: Composition

-He wrote for many notable artists, such as Léon Goossens, Evelyn Rothwell, Archie Camden, Dolmetsch, and Osian Ellis.
+He wrote for many notable artists, such as Léon Goossens, Evelyn Rothwell, Archie Camden, Carl Dolmetsch and Osian Ellis.
+His 1959 solo piano piece Diversions on a Russian Air (variations on the tune 'The Blacksmith'), was dedicated to John Ogden.

 His music was published by more than 50 publishers.
 Hubert J. Foss of the Oxford University Press published many of his compositions, illustrations, frontispieces and cover-designs, which he made for various publications, including the one for Benjamin Britten's Simple Symphony.
+John Turner has published The Music of Thomas Pitfield: A Working Catalogue.